dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 major languages in addition to built-in support in all major web browsers.

-All REST activity to do with storage events target `events` resources (`/api/v1/events`) with different resources below this having more specific roles.
+All REST activity to do with storage events targets the `events` resource (`/api/v1/events`) with different resources below this having more specific roles.